cakefs-unreal/cakefs-unreal.github.io/docs/core-api/files.md

 === "Blueprint"
 	{{ bp_img_file('Delete File') }}

-This function has an {{ policy_link('DeleteFile') }} parameter (optional in C++) that determines if read only files can be deleted.
+This function has an {{ policy_link('DeleteFile') }} parameter that determines if read only files can be deleted.

 !!! note
 	In the event that the file does not exist, `DeleteFile` will return a [No Op](special-types/outcomes.md#ok-and-no-op) outcome value.

 ### File Read/Write Operations
-Cake Files provide interfaces for handling files as text files or binary files.
+CakeFiles provide interfaces for handling files as text files or binary files.
 Text files will use string-like objects for read/write operations, and binary files will use `TArray<uint8>`.

 #### Reading File Data
 === "C++"
 	There are two approaches to reading file data from an FCakeFile object.
-We will explore these approaches through examples of reading a text file.
+We will explore these approaches using a text file.

 	The first approach we can use is reading the file data into a pre-existing buffer: